Patrick Swayze: Illness and death

-In late December 2007, just after filming the pilot episode for The Beast, Swayze began to suffer a burning feeling in his stomach caused by a blockage of his bile ducts.
+In late December 2007, shortly after filming the pilot episode for The Beast, Swayze began experiencing a burning sensation in his abdomen caused by a blockage in his bile ducts.
 Three weeks later, in mid-January 2008, he was diagnosed with stage IV pancreatic cancer.
-He traveled to the Stanford University Medical Center for chemotherapy and treatment with the experimental drug vatalanib, which doctors hoped would cut off the blood supply to the tumor.
+He went to Stanford University Medical Center for chemotherapy and treatment with the experimental drug vatalanib, which doctors hoped would cut off the tumor's blood supply.

-On March 5, 2008, a Reuters article reported that Swayze's disease was limited in extent and he seemed to be responding well to treatment at that point.
-His doctor confirmed that he had been diagnosed with pancreatic cancer, but insisted that he was not as close to death as some reports had suggested.
-Despite repeated tabloid claims that his death was imminent, Swayze continued to actively pursue his career.
-In early May 2008, a number of tabloids reported that Swayze had undergone surgery to remove part of his stomach after the cancer had spread.
-It was reported that he had rewritten his will, transferring his property to his wife.
-He was seen at a Los Angeles Lakers basketball game, his first public appearance since his diagnosis, in late May.
-On May 28, Swayze said that he continued to respond well to treatment at Stanford University Medical Center.
-In June 2008, he said that his treatments were working and he was beating the cancer.
+On March 5, 2008, a Reuters article stated that Swayze's disease was limited in extent and that he appeared to be responding well to treatment.
+His doctor confirmed the pancreatic cancer diagnosis but emphasized that Swayze was not as close to death as some reports had claimed.
+Despite repeated tabloid stories predicting his imminent death, Swayze continued to work.
+In early May 2008, several tabloids reported that he had undergone surgery to remove part of his stomach after the cancer had spread, and that he had rewritten his will to transfer his property to his wife.
+He made his first public appearance since his diagnosis at a Los Angeles Lakers game in late May.
+On May 28, Swayze said he was continuing to respond well to treatment at Stanford.
+In June 2008, he stated that his treatments were working and that he was beating the cancer.

-In September 2008 Swayze appeared on the ABC, NBC, and CBS simulcast of Stand Up to Cancer to appeal to the general public for donations for the initiative.
-He said to a standing ovation, "I dream that the word 'cure' will no longer be followed by the words 'it's impossible'."
-After the show ended, Swayze remained on stage and talked to other cancer patients, including executive producer Laura Ziskin, herself battling advanced breast cancer, which later claimed her life.
-On December 2, 2008, Swayze denied claims made by tabloids that the cancer had spread to his liver.
+In September 2008, a very frail Swayze appeared on the ABC, NBC, and CBS simulcast of Stand Up to Cancer, urging the public to donate to the initiative.
+He told the audience, "I dream that the word 'cure' will no longer be followed by the words 'it's impossible'."
+After the broadcast, he stayed on stage to speak with other cancer patients, including executive producer Laura Ziskin, who was battling advanced breast cancer and later died from the disease.
+On December 2, 2008, Swayze denied tabloid claims that the cancer had spread to his liver.

-In an interview with Barbara Walters which aired in January 2009, Swayze admitted that he had "a tiny little mass" in his liver, but told Walters that he wanted the media to report that he was "kicking it."
-When Walters asked him if he was using any holistic or alternative methods of treatment besides chemotherapy, Swayze said he was using some Chinese herbs.
-He then voiced his opposition to the unsupported claims made by proponents of alternative therapies.